MIT-LCP/mimic-website/content/en/docs/III/about/_index.md

 +++
 date = "2015-09-01T19:33:17-04:00"
-title = "MIMIC-III Critical Care Database" linktitle = "MIMIC-III" weight = 1
+title = "About MIMIC-III"
+linktitle = "About"
+weight = 10
 toc = "true"

 +++